 The new Fender Mustang from the popular, budget friendly Offset Series allows players of all levels to get hold of a classic guitar for less.
 This hard-working instrument forgoes the on-off-on switches for a simpler toggle switch but keeps the angled single-coil pickups to provide that bell-like sound the Mustang is famous for.
 The “C”-shaped maple neck is comfortable for all playing styles and the 24” scale adds a slinkier playing feel as you have more string to play with – bends are easier and chords are comfortable.
 Pictured: Olive Green also available in Olympic White.
 For more budget friendly options you can check out the Squier Mustang range.

 Fender American Performer Mustang

-Lat but not least we have the Fender American Performer Mustang pictured here in 3-Color Sunburst.
+Lat but not least we have the Fender American Performer Mustang pictured here in Sonic Blue.
 This guitar features a Modern "C"-shaped profile neck for added comfort, two single coil Yosemite Mustang pickups that offer a variety of tones and some ingenious circuitry.
 You have a 3-way switch, so it’s not too complicated to operate, but you also have the Greasebucket Tone Circuitry which allows you to shape your high frequencies without boosting your lows.